shiggo/jezioro/README.md

 The package includes the following functions (along with example data to illustrate their use):
 * *cladCount*: determine the number of individuals (and their relative abundances) represented in raw cladoceran subfossil data
+* *dipteranVWHO*: infer VWHO from dipteran relative abundances using the dipteran-inferred VWHO calibration set described in Quinlan and Smol (2001; 2010)
 * *interpDates*: interpolate dates for the undated intervals of a dated sediment core
 * *vrsChla*: infer chlorophyll *a* concentration in lake sediment from visible reflectance measurements
 * the 'binford' functions collectively calculate <sup>210</sup>Pb dates for a sediment core using the methods described in Binford 1990, Schelske 1994, and Appleby 2001